 Vitalin Ferret food has been carefully formulated as a nutritionally complete and balanced recipe for ferrets to provide all the nutrients required for a happy and healthy life.
-This hypoallergenic and wheat gluten free food contains high quality protein from 100% British Chicken with rice.
+This hypoallergenic and wheat gluten free food contains high quality protein from 100% British Chicken.

-Vitalin Ferret Chicken & Rice is a complete, balanced pet food suitable for ferrets.
+Vitalin Ferret British Chicken is a complete, balanced pet food suitable for ferrets.

 Chicken Meat Meal (48.0%), Rice (26.0%), Chicken Oil, Sugar Beet, Fish Meal, Fish Oil (1.0%), Chicken Liver Digest, Brewers Yeast, Fructo-oligosaccharides (Prebiotic FOS) (0.1%), Mannan-oligosaccharides (Prebiotic MOS) (0.1%), Extract of Yucca Schidigera (0.015%).